Plumsail/documents-docs/source/user-guide/processes/examples/create-documents-from-sharepoint-list-and-esign-docusign.rst

 You may notice :code:`{{tokens}}` in the document template.
 We highlighted them purple to attract your attention and describe how the templating syntax works.

-Everything in :code:`{{curly braces}}` is variable that the templating engine will replace with specified data.
+Everything in :code:`{{curly braces}}` is a variable that the templating engine will replace with specified data.
 In our example, :code:`{{employee}}` will turn into the real name, and :code:`{{date}}` token will turn into the agreement effective date.

 We used a value formatter for the date to get the result in a required format: